parasol-aser/JMCR/README.md

     }
 ```

-After running MCR on the program above (`./mcr_cmd edu.tamu.aser.results.TestDeadLock`), MCR can generate the specific interleaving which triggers the deadlock and reproduce the failure meanwhile:
+After running MCR on the program above (`./mcr_cmd edu.tamu.aser.tests.TestDeadLock`), MCR can generate the specific interleaving which triggers the deadlock and reproduce the failure meanwhile:

 ```
 !!!
 FAILURE DETECTED DURING EXPLORATION OF SCHEDULE #2: Deadlock detected in schedule